verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/ExternalDnsConfiguration.md

 ---

 ### Summary
-Analysis detected that there was issue with dns configuration.
+Analysis detected that there was issue with DNS configuration.
 The root cause was that, while configuring dns, credentials has issues.
 It could be authorization issue or wrongly supplied credentials.
 ### Steps
 * Review the OCI credentials which are being supplied during configuration.